yvesh/plg_jooag_shariff/README.md

 <h2>Update Instructions:</h2>
+* V3.0.5
+  * Plugin Settings need to be revisited.
+Especially the Mail and Info Services!
 * Before V3.0.3
   * Delete this folder joomla-root/plugins/system/jooag_shariff/backend/cache
   * Not so important to delete this folder.
 It's not needed anymore, because we use the Joomla Core Cache folder.